ivan-korobkov/pdef/docs/http-rpc.md

         Set the interface to the method result and continue.

-All path segements are consumed.
+All path segments are consumed.
 If the invocation chain is empty:
     return HTTP 404, 'Methods required'